ArjunKanojia/spring-petclinic/README.md

 Example Feature Flag Flow

-Step 1: Create Flags for All Features (One-Time Setup)

-Initially, no feature flags exist in the database.
+Initially, Boolean  flags exist in the database.
 All features work normally due to safe defaults.

-Create flags using Postman:

-Flag → add_new_pet → BOOLEAN → POST – Create / Enable
-Flag → add_visit → BOOLEAN → POST – Create / Enable
-Flag → owner_search → BOOLEAN → POST – Create / Enable

-Flags are now persisted and enabled.

-Step 2: Disable Any Feature at Runtime
+Step 1: Disable Any Feature at Runtime

 Example: Disable add_new_pet